puxplaying/releasecompare/README.md

 That way it is easy to see which applications may have been added to new releases.

-There resulting files can be used to:
+The resulting files can be used to:

 - Show/Install the different packages from the online release compared to the installed packages (the ``` *release.txt ``` file)